ask a boss

 Photo-Illustration: by The Cut; Photos: Retailers

-If you’re the boss, finding the best gifts for your employees can be fraught with questions: How much do you spend?
+If you’re the boss, you might want to give gifts to employees around the holidays or when an employee is promoted or has a major work accomplishment.
+But finding the right gifts can be fraught with questions: How much do you spend?
 Should you spend the same amount of money on each person?
 And if you don’t know someone well, how do you make sure they like the gift while still keeping it professional?

-To be clear, managers don’t have to give their staff members gifts, but it’s a nice gesture if you want to do it — and in some offices it’s very much expected.
-(Although keep in mind that managers should never expect or encourage gifts from employees.
+To be clear, managers don’t ever have to give their staff members gifts, but it can be a nice gesture if you want to do it.
+(Keep in mind, though, that managers should never expect or encourage gifts from employees.
 Because of the power dynamics involved, gifts at work should flow down, not up.)

 So what should you actually gift?
-Below, we’ve rounded up 43 gift ideas under $60 for everyone on your team.
+Below, we’ve rounded up 45 gift ideas for everyone on your team.

-For the employee whose prefers things to be neat and tidy
+For the employee who prefers things to be neat and tidy

 Finelnno Desktop Vacuum Cleaner